gurukulams/gurukulam/site/content/books/12-biology/botany/plant_ecology/principles-of-ecology/ecological_adaptions.md

 The modifications in the structure of organisms to survive successfully in an environment are called **adaptations** of organisms.
 Adaptations help the organisms to exist under the prevailing ecological habitat.
 Based on the habitats and the corresponding adaptations of plants, they are classified as hydrophytes, xerophytes, mesophytes, epiphytes and halophytes.

 **Hydrophytes**

 The plants which are living in water or wet places are called hydrophytes.
 According to their relation to water and air, they are sub- divided into following categories: i) Free floating hydrophytes, ii) Rooted- floating hydrophytes, iii) Submerged floating hydrophytes, iv) Rooted -submerged hydrophytes, v) Amphibious hydrophytes.

 **i.
 Free floating hydrophytes:** These plants float freely on the surface of water.
 They remain in contact with water and air, but not with soil.
-Examples: Eichhornia, Pistia and
-Wolffia (smallest flowering plant).
+Examples: Eichhornia, Pistia and Wolffia (smallest flowering plant).

 **ii.
 Rooted floating hydrophytes:** In these plants, the roots are fixed in mud, but their leaves and flowers are floating on the surface of water.
 These plants are in contact with soil, water and air.
 Examples: *Nelumbo, Nymphaea, Potomogeton and Marsilea.*

 **Lotus seeds show highest longevity in plant kingdom.**

 **iii.
 Submerged floating hydrophytes:** These plants are completely submerged in water and not in contact with soil and air.
-Examples:
-*Ceratophyllum and Utricularia.*
+Examples: *Ceratophyllum and Utricularia.*

 **iv.
-Rooted- submerged hydrophytes:** These plants are completely submerged in water and rooted in soil and not in contact with air.
-*Examples: Hydrilla, Vallisneria and Isoetes.*
+Rooted- submerged hydrophytes:** These plants are completely submerged in water and rooted in soil and not in contact with air. *Examples: Hydrilla, Vallisneria and Isoetes.*

 **v.
 Amphibious hydrophytes** (Rooted emergent hydrophytes): These plants are adapted to both

-{{< figure "images/books/12-biology/botany/Ecology/pic22.png" "w-25 float-end">}}
+{{< figure "images/books/12-biology/botany/Ecology/pic22.png" "w-25 float-right">}}

 {{< /figure >}}

-{{< figure "images/books/12-biology/botany/Ecology/pic23.png" "w-25 float-end">}}
+{{< figure "images/books/12-biology/botany/Ecology/pic23.png" "w-40 float-right">}}

 {{< /figure >}}

 aquatic and terrestrial modes of life.
 They grow in shallow water.
 Examples: Ranunculus, Typha and Sagittaria.

 **Hygrophytes:** The plants which can grow in moist damp and shady places are called hygrophytes.
-Examples: Habenaria (Orchid),
-Mosses (Bryophytes), etc.
+Examples: Habenaria (Orchid), Mosses (Bryophytes), etc.

 ### Morphological adaptations of Hydrophytes:
 **In root**

-* Roots are totally absent in Wolffia and
-Salvinia or poorly developed in Hydrilla or well developed in *Ranunculus.*
+* Roots are totally absent in Wolffia and Salvinia or poorly developed in Hydrilla or well developed in *Ranunculus.*

 * The root caps are replaced by root pockets.
 *Example: Eichhornia*